 High-tech, high-touch © 2021 Tomooki Kengaku

-Karimoku imports a variety of wood from all over the world.
-In particular, walnut wood from the United States and beech wood from Europe.
-99% of their oak wood is sourced locally from Hokkaido.
+Karimoku sources a diverse range of wood from across the globe, including walnut wood from the United States and beech wood from Europe.
+However, an overwhelming 99% of their oak wood originates locally from Hokkaido.

 Karimoku can trace wood back to the very person who felled the tree